"Reading is the gateway skill that makes all other learning possible."

 If you like this book, you'll want to check out these books by Native American and First Nations authors.

-The boy who harnessed the wind tells the true story of William Kamkwamba, a young Malawian inventor whose curiosity, determination, and love of books helped him bring much-needed change to his community.
+The Boy Who Harnessed the Wind tells the true story of William Kamkwamba, a young Malawian inventor whose curiosity, determination, and love of books helped him bring much-needed change to his community.

 Our oldest was so inspired by William and his book that she decided to write him a letter to tell him how much she liked it.
 We weren't able to track down a current address to send it to, but that didn't stop her from writing several more.